0x20/landing/README.md

+# This repo is no longer updated!

+The code for our current website is developed in another repo, ask Bloemist for access.

 # How this repository works

 Everytime a commit is pushed to [this repository](https://github.com/0x20/landing), github posts to `https://hackerspace.gent/landing/pull.php` triggering a `git pull` in the `hackerspace.gent/landing` repository.